British PM Johnson stays in coronavirus isolation with mild symptoms

-British Prime Minister Boris Johnson said on Friday he was remaining in isolation with mild symptoms of the coronavirus, including a high temperature, seven days after he first tested positive.
+British Prime Minister Boris Johnson said on Friday he was remaining in isolation with mild symptoms of COVID-19, including a high temperature, seven days after he first tested positive for the new coronavirus which causes respiratory disease.

-"Although I'm feeling better and I've done my seven days of isolation, alas I still have one of the symptoms, a minor symptom, I still have a temperature," Johnson said in a video message posted on Twitter.
-"So in accordance with government advice I must continue my self isolation until that symptom itself goes," Johnson said.
+"Although I'm feeling better and I've done my seven days of isolation, alas I still have one of the symptoms, a minor symptom, I still have a temperature," a weary-looking Johnson, sitting in a chair with his shirt open at the neck, said in a Twitter video message.
+"So in accordance with government advice I must continue my self-isolation until that symptom itself goes," he said.
+"We're working clearly the whole time on our program to defeat the virus."

+Johnson announced a positive test result for the coronavirus on March 27, the first leader of a major power to do so.
+He said he would be self-isolating in a flat in Downing Street.
+British National Health Service guidelines stipulate a seven-day isolation period for those with symptoms and longer for those still with a high temperature.

+"The guidance is really, really explicit," Johnson's spokesman said.
+The United Kingdom's coronavirus death toll rose 24 percent to 2,921 as of April 1.
+As of 0800 GMT on April 2, a total of 163,194 people had been tested, of whom 33,718 tested positive, the health ministry said.

+'STICK WITH IT' Johnson initially approved a much more modest response to the novel coronavirus outbreak than other major European leaders but swiftly changed tack when projections showed a quarter of a million people could die in the United Kingdom.

-Johnson announced a week ago that he had tested positive and would be isolating in Downing Street.
-In his address, the prime minister told Britons that they needed to stick to the rules on staying at home unless it was essential to go out, ahead of a weekend when good weather is forecast.
+He effectively shuttered the world's fifth-largest economy, advising people to stay at home and the elderly or infirm to isolate themselves for weeks.
+Johnson told Britons they needed to stick to the rules on staying at home unless it was essential to go out, ahead of a weekend when good weather is forecast.

 "I just urge you not to do that (go out).
 Please, please stick with the guidance now," Johnson said.
 "This country has made a huge effort, a huge sacrifice, done absolutely brilliantly well in delaying the spread of the virus.
 "Let's stick with it now."

-When asked earlier on Friday if Johnson would be out of isolation on Friday, his health minister, Matt Hancock, said: "I've absolutely no idea but what I do know is he's still working."
+Asked earlier if Johnson would be out of isolation on Friday, his health minister, Matt Hancock, said: "I've absolutely no idea but what I do know is he's still working."
 Hancock also tested positive for the coronavirus last week at about the same time as Johnson, but he has since left isolation and is working as scheduled.
+Hancock said he had lost half a stone (3.18 kg) in weight due to the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)